 For walls with regular drywall you have a choice of using a one gang plastic old work box or a 2″x3″ metal old work box.
 Consult article 314 and table 314.16(A) and table 314.16(B) in the National Electrical Code for the proper size box for the wire that you will be using.

-A plastic old work box is probably the simplest to install in drywall, but it requires a bigger hole in the wall and may require a mid-size or jumbo-size wall plate to fully cover the box and hole.
+A plastic old work box is probably the simplest to install in drywall, but it requires a bigger hole in the wall and may require a mid-size or a jumbo-size wall plate to fully cover the box and hole.
 Hold the face of the box up to the wall where you want the receptacle to be.
 Draw a line around it using a pencil.
 Using an awl or a long thin screwdriver poke a hole in the center of your mark.
 Push the awl or screwdriver in all four directions to see if there are any obstacles and to see how close you are to a stud.
-If you don’t feel the stud with the awl or screwdriver use a fish tape or a piece of a metal coat hanger (Click here for advice on using a coat hanger) to probe further into the hole.
-I like to use a metal fish tape to push further in all directions to get an idea if there will be anything I should be concerned about before drilling my hole from the basement such as water pipes.
+If you don’t feel the stud with the awl or screwdriver use a fish tape or a piece of a metal coat hanger (Click here for my post on using a coat hanger) to probe further into the hole.
+I like to use a metal fish tape to push further in all directions to get an idea if there will be anything I should be concerned about before drilling my hole from the basement such as water pipes or air ducts.

 The old work box will have plastic cable clamps inside the back of the box to grab the NM-B cable.
 You should pry one open (Do not remove it!) with a screwdriver and bring your cable into the box.
 Strip part of the outer sheath off and bring at least eight inches of wire into the box.
 Now push the box into the wall opening and tighten down the screws that bring the box clamps against the wall using a screwdriver or a drill.
 Do not over tighten as the plastic ears will bend and lose their grip on the wall.
 Make sure that the box is straight and then drive one 1″ or 1 1/4″ x #8 sheet metal screw through the side of the box and into the stud.
 This will make the box solid and not completely dependent on the drywall for support.
 Do not drill more than one screw as the box will distort and will not look straight.